sjl/.plan/README.markdown

 `print` and friends don't return their argument, which means you can't just wrap a `(print …)` around something when debugging.

+## 2019-04-19

+New screen arrived today.
+It works!
+Then I needed to sync the SD card again.
+Commands to do that (eventually I'll script these):

+    udisksctl mount -b /dev/sdc1
+    rsync -avd ./ --copy-unsafe-links --exclude=.hg  /media/sjl/3831-6133
+    udisksctl unmount -b /dev/sdc1

+(Aside: why don't I always just pipe `histgrep` into `nvim -`?)

+Narrowed down my macro troubles to a couple of bugs in MakerLisp itself.
+He's going to take care of them.

+## 2019-04-20